 The bill amends Section 39-71-116 of the Montana Code Annotated to revise the definition of "treating physician" within the context of workers' compensation.
 The new language explicitly includes physical therapists as eligible treating physicians, thereby expanding the range of healthcare providers who can be responsible for the delivery and coordination of medical services for workers with compensable injuries or occupational diseases.
-This change aims to enhance the accessibility of medical care for injured workers by allowing them to receive treatment from licensed physical therapists in addition to the previously recognized healthcare providers.
+This change aims to enhance the treatment options available to injured workers by recognizing the role of physical therapists in their recovery process.

 SB0109_1(1): 39-71-116